VHP4Safety/cloud/docs/catalog.md

 ## QSPRpred

-Service to train and employ QSAR and PCM models.
-Takes a compound structure and pretrained model as input and returns the predicted potency of said compound. [[more info](service/qsprpred.md)]
+A service to train and employ QSAR and PCM models that take a compound structure and pretrained model as input and returns the predicted potency of said compound. [[more info](service/qsprpred.md)]

 -------------------------------------------------------------------------------